The fibre operators in the Bloch-Floquet decomposition of periodic magnetic pseudo-differential operators: The Bloch-Floquet decomposition of periodic magnetic pseudo-differential operators.

 Let $\mI^A(u,v):=\int_0^1 ds\, A\big (u+(s-1/2)v\big )$ and notice that $\mI^A(u,0)=A(u)$.
 Then

 that corresponds to a ``standard" Weyl symbol:

 For $t\in \R$ let us define $G(t):=F\big (u,\xi -\mI^A(u,tv)\big )$ and make a Taylor expansion near $t=0$:

 The term $\frac{d^j}{dt^j}F\big (u,\xi -\mI^A(u,tv)\big )|_{t=0}$ generates terms which contain at least one partial derivative of $F$ with respect to $\xi$ and homogeneous polynomial factors of degree $j$ in $v$.
-By partial integration in $\xi$, these polynomial factors in $v$ are transformed in partial derivatives with respect to $\xi$ acting on $F$, hence producing symbols belonging (at least) to the class $S_1^{p-j-1}(\Xi)$.
+By partial integration in $\xi$, these polynomial factors in $v$ are transformed in partial derivatives with respect to $\xi$ acting on $F$ and taking into account that $A\in\Fb^1(\X)$ has components of class $BC^\infty(\X)$, they produce symbols belonging (at least) to the class $S_1^{p-j-1}(\Xi)$.
 Now consider the remainder (without the irrelevant constant factors):